 - one eatspoon pepper

-1. Measure one teaspoon of salt and one teaspoon of pepper and mix on a paper plate.
+1. Measure one teaspoon of salt and one teaspoon of pepper.
+Mix them together and place them on a paper plate.

-3. Wave the spoon about an inch or so above the mixture of salt and pepper on the paper plate (still keeping the rounded side down).
+3. After this, wave the spoon about an inch or so above the mixture of salt and pepper on the paper plate (still keeping the rounded side down).

 Books that go along with this science experiment: